dougeby/IntuneDocs/intune/wi-fi-profile-shared-key.md

 - When rotating keys (passwords or passphrases), expect downtime and plan your deployments accordingly.
 Consider pushing new Wi-Fi profiles during non-working hours.
 Also, warn users that connectivity may be impacted.

-- To ensure a smooth transition experience, make sure the end user’s device has an alternate connection to the Internet.
+- To ensure a smooth transition, make sure the end user’s device has an alternate connection to the Internet.
 For example, the end user must be able to switch back to Guest WiFi (or some other WiFi network) or have cellular connectivity to communicate with Intune.
-This allows the user to continue to receive policy updates when the corporate WiFi Profile is updated on the device.
+The extra connection allows the user to receive policy updates when the corporate WiFi Profile is updated on the device.